Dave Wohlabaugh

-David Vincent Wohlabaugh (born April 13, 1972) is a former American football center who played 9 seasons for three National Football League (NFL) teams.
+David Vincent Wohlabaugh (born April 13, 1972) is an American former professional football player who was a center for nine seasons in the National Football League (NFL).
+He played college football for the Syracuse Orange.
+Wohlabaugh was selected 112th overall in the fourth round of the 1995 NFL draft.
 He started in Super Bowl XXXI for the New England Patriots.
 Following the 1998 season, Wohlabaugh signed a 7-year contract with the expansion Cleveland Browns worth $26.25 million.
 At the time, this made Wohlabaugh the highest-paid center in NFL history.
+He also played for the St. Louis Rams.